kashirin-alex/swc-db/docs/use/thriftclient/README.md

  _scan_rslt_on_key_([```SpecScan```](#struct-specscan) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Scan Specifications for the scan

 #### Function: Service.scan_rslt_on_fraction
 The direct method to select cells with result in Fractons Cells.

 [```FCells```](#struct-fcells)
  _scan_rslt_on_fraction_([```SpecScan```](#struct-specscan) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Scan Specifications for the scan

 #### Function: Service.scan_rslt_on
 The method to select cells with result set by the request's type of CellsResult.